BradenF03/my-project/README.md

 #My Project
 This is my project
-THis is the change I made in R
+This is the change I made in R